-The Sunnyvale Department of Public Safety UAS program was initially funded by grant funding.
-The Sunnyvale Department of Public Safety currently utilizes two UAS platforms:
+The Sunnyvale Department of Public Safety UAS program was initially funded by a grant funding.
+The Sunnyvale Department of Public Safety currently utilizes three UAS platforms:

-DJI Matrice 210: This UAS is a large platform outfitted with several high-resolution cameras and thermal imaging cameras.
-The DJI Matrice 210 has a longer flight time and is used for planned operations.
+DJI Matrice 30T: This UAS is a large platform outfitted with a high-resolution camera with thermal imaging capabilities.
+The DJI Matrice 30T has a longer flight time and is used for planned operations.